Phillies rally late to hand Angels 11th straight loss – KION546

 Angels: Put OF Taylor Ward (right hamstring tightness) on the 10-day injured list and recalled Adell from Triple-A.

 Phillies: Placed INF Nick Maton (right shoulder sprain) on the 10-day injured list, retroactive to Saturday, and activated Gregorius (sprained left knee), who had been sidelined since May 5.
-Gregorius replaced Camargo in the field in the ninth inning after Camargo appeared to injure himself rounding first base in the eighth.
+Gregorius replaced Camargo in the field in the ninth inning after Camargo injured his right knee rounding first base in the eighth.
+He will be re-evaluated on Monday.

 UP NEXT